pydantic/talks/2025-12-neurips/README.md

 We're at a crossroads - there are two potential ways the future of software can look.

 On the one hand, we have:
-* A small number of vertically integrated everything platform
+* A small number of vertically integrated everything platforms
-* Who annoint "leaders" - software you have to use (OSS or not)
+* Who annoint software you have to use (OSS or not)

 On the other hand, we have:
 * Open standards and open protocols!
 * Agent Frameworks that let you build AI applications where you can switch model provider in seconds
+* A choice of libraries where the best software wins

 **The preferable choice for developers is obvious!**